ethannussinov/450react/README.md

-# 450react Project Setup Guide
+# 450react - Frontend API for [Django Backend](https://github.com/ethannussinov/450django)

 This tutorial will guide you through the process of pulling the **450react** repository, installing necessary dependencies, and running the project locally on both **Windows** and **macOS**.
 If you're new to React or Git, don't worry—this tutorial will walk you through each step!